Political Corruption (L2046)

 Spring teaching

-Armed with the analytical tools aimed at unpacking the complex phenomenon of political corruption, we will examine specific examples of corruption across the developed world, ranging from systematic abuses of power by parties and politicians to small-scale, almost trivial, petty misdemeanours.
-This analysis then provides a foundation for examining what reforms might contribute to lessening instances of political corruption in the western world.
+You’ll study specific examples of corruption in the developed world, from systematic abuses of power by parties and politicians to minor, petty misdemeanours.
+This analysis will serve as a foundation for exploring potential reforms to reduce instances of political corruption in the western world.

 Teaching